Articles of Incorporation and Rules

 5. If a member makes a second request pursuant to paragraph 1 and the Board of Directors decides not to disclose all or part of the information related to the second request, the member who made the second request and any members who consented to this decision may not make a second request for disclosure of the same information

-Article 8 Members and creditors shall not use information obtained pursuant to these Rules for purposes other than those stated in the claim.
+Article 8.
+Members and creditors shall not use information obtained under these rules for any purpose other than that stated in their request.

 (Expenses)

-Article 9 The expenses for issuing copies, transcripts, and extracts shall be determined by the Executive Director, and if postage is required, the actual cost shall be charged separately.
+Article 9 The expenses for issuing copies, certified copies, and extracts shall be determined by the Executive Director, and if postage is required, the actual cost shall be charged separately.

 Chapter 2 Handling of legally required documents

-(Legal documents subject to routine inspection and copying)
+(Legal documents that are subject to routine inspection and copying)

 • Member list